Loadfence/R7800_Openclash/README.md

 # Special Statement

+This project is modified from Build-OpenWrt-R7800，thank you very much for the work of brick713 🙏 。

 This project is modified from [Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt)，thank you very much for the work of P3TERX 🙏 。

 ## Build-OpenWrt-R7800

-Build OpenWrt using GitHub Actions For Nighthawk X4S R7800
+Build OpenWrt using GitHub Actions For Nighthawk X4S R7800, focused on OpenClash.

 ## Include Plug-in List